Is a bleaching light really needed for whitening treatments?

-Some, but certainly not all, professional teeth whitening systems recommend that a bleaching light should be used when treatments are performed.
+Several (but certainly not all) makers of professional teeth whitening systems suggest that a bleaching light should be used when their whitener is applied.
+Here are some examples:

 Is using a light unit really necessary?